Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Einstein’s 1907 Review Article on Special Relativity

-It is precisely this sudden character that nourished the image of a lightning-like act of genius.
-John Stachel \cite{Stachel1987} emphasized that “within six weeks, after taking the decisive step, Einstein had drawn all the consequences and sent his paper to the \emph{Annalen der Physik},” highlighting the extraordinary rapidity of the process.
-John Norton \cite{norton-2000} likewise described a solution that “came to him suddenly, with the recognition of the relativity of simultaneity,” followed by five or six weeks of writing before the paper was submitted at the end of June.
-Even more popular syntheses, such as those of the \emph{American Institute of Physics}, reproduce this compressed chronology: mid-May—conception of the theory; late June—submission of the article.
-Finally, Gerald Holton \cite{holton-1973} emphasized the simplicity of Einstein’s act in 1905: starting from two simple principles, elevating them to foundations, and deriving all their consequences.
+It is precisely this discontinuity in the surviving record that nourished the image of a lightning-like act of genius.
+John Stachel \cite{Stachel1986} emphasized the extraordinary rapidity with which Einstein, after the decisive step, drew the consequences and sent his paper to the \emph{Annalen der Physik}.
+John Norton \cite{Norton2014} likewise analyzed the decisive role of the relativity of simultaneity and the compressed period of writing that followed.
+Gerald Holton \cite{holton1973} also emphasized the distinctive simplicity of Einstein’s 1905 move: starting from two principles, elevating them to foundations, and deriving their consequences.

-All these commentaries, each in its own way, reinforce the image of a solitary and instantaneous breakthrough, emerging without visible preparatory steps.